“Accustoming Yourself to Ruby”

 the same thing. - If no method has been found,

-will be called with the same
+method_missingwill be called with the same

 algo as above. - Module are classes too.
 Including modules silently creates singleton classes